alexx2203/alexx2203/README.md

 My ultimate goal?
 To build a video game that doesn’t crash (too often).

-The legendary ConcernedApe, the lone creator of Stardew Valley, keeps me sane.
-If he could build an entire digital village alone, surely I can manage one working script without setting my PC on fire.
-Probably.
+ConcernedApe and Swen Vincke are my greatest inspirations.
+ConcernedApe showed me that one person can build an entire world alone through passion and perseverance.
+Swen Vincke reminds me that true dedication and love for games can move not only mountains, but entire teams toward something extraordinary.

 🛠️ Skills and Technologies
 Programming Languages

-C#
+- C#

-PowerShell
+- PowerShell

-HTML
+- HTML

-CSS
+- CSS

 Frameworks & Libraries

-Unity (beginner – the “why-is-my-character-floating” phase)

-.NET (learning, with coffee and quiet desperation)
+- Unity
+- .NET

 Tools & Platforms

-Git (and occasional git panic)
+- Git

-Visual Studio
+- Visual Studio

-Visual Studio Code
+- Visual Studio Code

 📚 Learning Journey

 Currently knee-deep in:

-Making C# obey my will.
+- Making C# obey my will.

-Using PowerShell to automate away my suffering.
+- Using PowerShell to automate away my suffering.

-Understanding enough game design to make pixels feel alive.
+- Understanding enough game design to make pixels feel alive.